Skip Navigation

 • Test once a year for $216/test or $18/month

-The genetics and epigenetics test combination kit includes the best of both worlds.
+The DNA and epigenetics test combination kit includes the best of both worlds from MyToolbox Genomics.
 This bundle provides all of your genetic information breakdown, epigenetic markers, and personalized information about how to best improve your health at a discounted price of $299.
-If you were to buy both packs separately, it would cost almost $450.
+If you were to buy both packs separately, it would cost $472.
+Even purchased separately, this is less expensive than getting similar information by purchasing InsideTracker’s InnerAge 2.0 and DNA Kit (both cost $249 for a total of $498).

-You’ll receive your genetic and epigenetic results separately.
-Genetic results typically arrive in three to four weeks; epigenetic results arrive in another five to six after your genetic results (eight to ten weeks total).
+Normally, you’ll receive your genetic and epigenetic results separately.
+Genetic results typically arrive in 3-4 weeks; epigenetic results arrive in another 5-6 after your genetic results (8-10 weeks total).
+However, if you want to receive both sets of results at the same time, there is an option to pay an additional $10 fee at checkout for faster epigenetic test processing.

 Genetic results